The Root of Suffering

 The main obstacle to relief from suffering is our current identity, what Einstein called our “optical delusion of consciousness.”
 Paradoxically, this same identity is trying to solve the problem of our suffering.

 This identity seems very real, as if it is a separate self that feels located in our heads, like a “mini-me.”
 Both ancient wisdom and modern neuroscience now agree that there is no physical location of a separate self that can be found in the brain.
 Living as if there were a separate self inside your head is considered having a mistaken identity, and this is the root of suffering.
 We will call this mental self-referencing process ego-identification.

 Ego-identification is only one limited way of organizing your identity.
-Ego-identification is not “you” identifying with “your ego”; it is a pattern of consciousness made up of thinking and ego functions (such as seeking and protection) that form during our early biological development.
-Once this ego-identification pattern begins to generate the feeling that it has a physical boundary, a central seat of identity is created.
+Ego-identification is not “you” identifying with your “ego”; it is a pattern of consciousness made up of thinking and ego functions (such as seeking and protection) that form during our early biological development.
+When this ego-identification pattern begins to generate the feeling that it has a physical boundary, a central seat of identity is created.

 Ego-identification is a mental pattern of consciousness that creates the feeling of a “mini-me” inside our heads.
-It doesn’t have to be fought, repressed, extinguished, denied, or killed.
-We don’t become a nobody, an angel, or a couch potato.
-Instead, when we discover awake awareness as our true nature, our ego functions can return to their natural roles and semi-retire from their second job as identity.
+But it doesn’t have to be fought, repressed, extinguished, denied, or killed.
+We don’t have to become a nobody, an angel, or a couch potato.
+Instead, when we discover awake awareness as our true nature, our ego functions can return to their natural roles and semi-retire from their second job as our identity.

-Statue Credit: Inner Dialogue – Jim Rennert, 2017
+Sculpture Credit: Inner Dialogue – Jim Rennert, 2017